kekyo/cat-doubler/README.md

 ## Key Features

-- Automatic case detection: Identifies and replaces all case variations of your symbol name
+- Automatic case detection: Analysing and replaces all case variations of your symbol name
+- Any target project type: Supports all types of projects, mixed projects, and management of text files that are not programming-language specific projects
+- Standalone output: Generated templates have zero runtime dependencies
 - Zero configuration: Works out of the box with sensible defaults
-- Safe placeholder generation: Avoids naming conflicts with existing code
-- Standalone output: Generated templates have zero runtime dependencies
 - Flexible ignore patterns: Support for .catdoublerignore files similar to .gitignore
 - Automatic text/binary file detection: Automatically analyzes file contents to identify text files